pelya/dpmaster-udp-hole-punching/readme.txt

 An interesting property of dpmaster and its associated network protocol is that it supports any game using its protocol out of the box.
-As long as you send your game name correctly in the "infoResponse" and "getservers" messages (take a look at the technical information file for further explanations), any running dpmaster will accept and register your game.
+As long as you send your game name correctly in the "infoResponse" and "getservers" messages (take a look at the "PROTOCOL" section in "doc/techinfo.txt" for further explanations), any running dpmaster will accept and register any game.
 Of course, it doesn't exempt you from asking someone the permission to use his running instance of dpmaster.
-You don't want to be rude and get banned from his dpmaster, do you?
+You don't want to be rude and get banned from his master server, do you?

-Game engines supporting the DP master server protocol currently include DarkPlaces and all its derived games (Nexuiz, Transfusion, ...), QFusion and most of its derived games (Warsow, ...), and FTE QuakeWorld.
+Game engines supporting the DP master server protocol currently include DarkPlaces and all its derived games (such as Nexuiz and Transfusion), QFusion and most of its derived games (such as Warsow), and FTE QuakeWorld.

 Although dpmaster is being developed primarily on a Linux machine (i386), it should compile and run at least on any operating system from the Win32 or UNIX family.
-Take a look at the "COMPILING DPMASTER" section in "techinfo.txt" for more information.
+Take a look at the "COMPILING DPMASTER" section in "doc/techinfo.txt" for more information.
 Be aware that some options are only available on UNIXes, including all security-related options.
 Take a look at the "SECURITY" section below for more information.